-On a higher, and more pragmatic level, this also gives organisations the freedom to dictate their MarTech stack and define their own digital experiences.
-Legacy CMS would have teams fall prey to a vendor lock-in since the CMS would dictate the authoring experience, the visualisation of the content, and the interdependence of its own plugin ecosystem, whereas a Headless CMS gives brands the flexibility to freely integrate their preferred tools, software, and analytics to create their own digital experience platforms.
+On a higher and more pragmatic level, this also gives organizations the freedom to dictate their MarTech stack and define their own digital experiences.
+Legacy CMS would have teams fall prey to a vendor lock-in since the CMS would dictate the authoring experience, the visualization of the content, and the interdependence of its own plugin ecosystem, whereas a Headless CMS gives brands the flexibility to freely integrate their preferred tools, software, and analytics to create their own digital experience platforms.

-Traditional CMS have the benefit of comfort - since we're all familiar with them.
-A CMS like Wordpress is often a default solution when you want a simple website, don't have technical resources to create a custom experience, and are ok with working on templates that resemble generic websites.
+Traditional CMS has the benefit of comfort - since we're all familiar with them.
+A CMS like WordPress is often a default solution when you want a simple website, don't have technical resources to create a custom experience, and are ok with working on templates that resemble generic websites.

-However, for organisations that depend on delivering cross-platform experiences across multiple channels, especially on a global scale, a Headless CMS grows in importance.
-Since you have complete control over how and where content is delivered, a Headless CMS is usually a preferred option for forward thinking teams, especially in fast-paced industries.
+However, for organizations that depend on delivering cross-platform experiences across multiple channels, especially on a global scale, a Headless CMS grows in importance.
+Since you have complete control over how and where content is delivered, a Headless CMS is usually a preferred option for forward-thinking teams, especially in fast-paced industries.

 If you don't want to be restricted to a specific tech stack, don't want to be constricted to pre-defined templates and themes, and need added functionality that lets you push content to multiple platforms, then investing in a Headless CMS would be worth looking into.